Updated May 2023

 - Thermal Underwear Tops: 1 pair under dry suit for paddling, 1 pair for sleeping.

-- Hiking Pants: Switch between full-length or shorts as temperatures change.
+- Hiking Pants: Pants with zip-off legs let you switch between full-length or shorts as temperatures change.
 Get something tough that will stand up to sitting on rocks.
 2 pair.
-For winter or cold weather paddling, I wear Northbound Gear’s “Adventure” water resistant pants ($20 off).
+I wear Northbound Gear’s “Explorer” pants in warm weather and their “Adventure” pants in cold conditions ($20 off).

 - Shirts: I typically take 1 short-sleeve and 1 long-sleeve non-cotton shirt.